-It is a bacterial infection with Mycobacterium tuberculosis.
+Tuberculosis (TB) is an infection with a bacteria known as Mycobacterium tuberculosis.

-The bacteria spreads through air when a patient with TB in the lungs coughs.
+The Tuberculosis (TB) bacteria spreads through air when a patient with Tuberculosis (TB) in the lungs coughs.
 This would spread the bacteria in the environment.
-If a child gets exposed to a patient with active TB disease (especially living in the house), then the child can acquire TB.
+If a child gets exposed to a patient with active Tuberculosis (TB) disease (especially living in the house), then the child can acquire Tuberculosis (TB).

-What are the parts of the body involved with TB?
+What are the parts of the body involved with Tuberculosis (TB)?